Slothy-lol/AkarisSubnauticaMods/README.md

     Industrial: Equipped with a laser drill and tractor beam.
 ID: CyclopsCameraDroneIndustry

     Ultimate: Equipped with every feature, with ion power, allowing a stronger beam, teleportation, and use of a shield if the Cyclops is equipped with a Shield Module.
 ID: CyclopsCameraDroneUltimate

+    Terribly formatted help file in mod directory that shows some stuff the drone can do idk if its very good nagorrogan made it

     Needs: QModManager, MoreCyclopUpgrades 5.2.